Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Results and Discussion: Task 2 - Feature-based Statistical Representation

 \subsubsection{Weave pattern feature analysis}

-We first fix the weave material sequence and analyze how the weave pattern features are correlated with its overall modulus $E_{all}$.
-From regression analysis results, we observe that the two regression models have the same sign of weights, as shown in Table~\ref{tab:sign_glcm}.
-From the results, we conclude that: contrast and correlation are negatively correlated with woven composite's overall modulus while energy and homogeneity are positively correlated with composite's overall modulus.
-Such a trend can be validated by detailed case studies shown in Section~\ref{sec:pat_case_1} and \ref{sec:pat_case_2}, where we show that each GLCM features indeed controls the woven composite's modulus as indicated by the regression result.
-Furthermore, we prove the GLCM features can be used to optimize weave patterns and guide the woven composite design by a case study in Section~\ref{sec:pat_case_3}.
+We first fix the weave material sequence and analyze how the weave pattern features are correlated with the overall composite modulus $E_{all}$.
+From the regression analysis results, we observe that the two regression models, one each for single and bi-material, have weights with the same signs, as shown in Table~\ref{tab:sign_glcm}.
+From the results, we conclude that contrast and correlation are negatively correlated with the woven composite's overall modulus, while energy and homogeneity are positively correlated.
+This trend can be validated by case studies shown later in Sections ~ \ref{sec:pat_case_2} and \ref{sec:pat_case_3}, where we show that each GLCM feature controls the woven composite's modulus as indicated by the regression results.
+Furthermore, we prove that the GLCM features can be used to optimize weave patterns and guide the woven composite design by a case studies in Sections ~ \ref{sec:pat_case_2} and \ref{sec:pat_case_3}.

+The regression analysis found that the homogeneity is positively correlated, whereas the contrast is negatively correlated.
+These results also agree with the analytical models discussed in Section~\ref{app:WeavePar}.
+If we subtract the value of contrast from homogeneity with a specific multiplication constant, we obtain the value of homogeneous transitions in weave patterns ($0\rightarrow0,1\rightarrow1$).
+Therefore, according to regression analysis, we can conclude that increasing the number of homogeneous transitions will result in higher in-plane moduli.
+This can be attributed to fewer undulations in the weave patterns with introductions of more homogeneous transitions.